Hanetsi/Tetris/progress.md

 ### LATER:

-fix rotating placing blocks on top of each other, so add check and right to movements.

 fix bug with rotations displacing blocks by 1 to the left

 start screen, perhaps with usernames for hiscores??